Therapy for Therapists & Healthcare Professionals

 It’s 9PM and you’ve just finished with your last client of the day.
 You can feel the shutdown creeping into your eyelids and you slowly start disconnecting from yourself and your computer even though you know there’s a pile of notes waiting to be entered.

-Therapy for burnout in therapists, healthcare providers, parents, and other high-achieving women
+Therapy for burnout in therapists, doctors and nurses

 We are humans in a caring profession and we’re bound to be impacted by the people and systems we work with.
 I offer therapy for therapists, healthcare workers, and helping professionals as someone who has been in similar shoes and who cares deeply about your longevity in the profession.